Currently on View in K405

 Rich, glossy layers of sprayed and splattered paint blend together, overlapping with vibrant intensity.
 Reminiscent of spray-painted graffiti found on urban streets and buildings, these colorful marks combine to create a visually complex and arresting composition.

-In 2006, Calame visited the Indianapolis Motor Speedway, where she made tracings of the skid marks, tire tracks, and other marks left by racing cars, using such sources to create a new body of work.
-By layering these dynamic forms in high-keyed colors on an aluminum ground, and employing the same oil-based enamel paint that is used on window signs and cars at the Speedway, Calame arrived at an abstract equivalent for the mass spectacle of speed and excitement for which the race is famed.
+To create this work, Ingrid Calame visited the Indianapolis Motor Speedway in 2006, where she made tracings of skid marks, tire tracks, and other such marks left by racing cars.
+By layering these dynamic forms in high-keyed colors on an aluminum ground, and employing the same oil-based enamel paint used on cars at the Speedway, Calame arrived at an abstract equivalent of the speed and excitement for which the Indy 500 is famed.

 (James Cohan Gallery, New York, New York); IMA.